-The new current account from Chase has all the things we’ve come to expect from a digital bank, including 24/7 in-app support, budgeting features, no monthly fees and no charges for using the card abroad (although notably, there is no direct debit functionality yet).
+The new current account from Chase has all the things we’ve come to expect from a digital bank, including 24/7 in-app support, budgeting features, no monthly fees and no charges for using the card abroad.

 It’s still early days for Chase here, but although this will be its first venture into everyday retail banking in the UK, parent group JPMorgan Chase has got roots in this country going back 160 years.
 This, coupled with its introductory offers for new account holders, deep pockets for product development and digital banking expertise from the American market, will make Chase one to watch.
 Get started by visiting Chase’s website and downloading the app or compare other current accounts.

 More guides on Finder

 Nationwide launches new £200 switching offer